1789 French legislative election in Saint-Domingue: Background

 The conclusion of the Seven Years' War significantly diminished France's colonial presence, leaving it with only a few overseas possessions in comparison to its European rivals.
 The war, largely driven by imperial ambitions, burdened the monarchy with substantial debt, contributing to the financial crisis that eventually led to the king calling for an Estates General.
 Ironically, it was also a time of unprecedented prosperity, particularly in Saint-Domingue, despite a growing number of poor and unemployed whites from Frenchmen attempting to seek fortune in the colony.
 Investment in the colony's sugar, coffee, and cotton plantations surged, nearly doubling the slave population from 1763 to 1789.
 By the time of the French Revolution, there were an estimated 700,000 slaves in the French Caribbean colonies, equal to that of the slave population in the United States.
-These enslaved laborers enabled the colony to produce as much suger as Jamaica, Cuba, and Brazil combined, and about half of the global coffee market.
+These enslaved laborers enabled the colony to produce as much sugar as Jamaica, Cuba, and Brazil combined, and about half of the global coffee market.

 Similar to the colonists in British North America, French colonists grew increasingly resentful of metropolitan rule following the Seven Years' War, particularly due to policies like the exclusif, which restricted trade to only the mother country.
 This discontent led to a major revolt in 1768–1769, when the Council of Port-au-Prince led an uprising in the western and southern provinces of Saint-Domingue against "the pressure of the 'authoritarian monarchy'", paralysing the colony's government for a full year.